 By Clem Sunter.

-The education system is ripe for revolution; and it is inspired by the thinking of five intellectual giants.
+The education system is ripe for revolution; and it is inspired by the thinking of six intellectual giants.

-In a presentation I gave last week in Johannesburg, I talked a bit about the programme called ‘Growing Foxes’ which Chantell Ilbury and I are running at a private school for girls in London.
+In a presentation I gave last week in Johannesburg, I talked a bit about the programme called ‘Growing Foxes’ which Chantell Ilbury and I started at a private school for girls in London.
+[It is now also in leading schools in South Africa].

 The purpose is to teach them how to think creatively about the future and thereby make better decisions about their lives.
 We are providing the course material and the principal is giving the lessons.
 The girls are all in their final academic year.